-I carried guilt for not, as I saw it, persevering in school when I found it extremely difficult to keep up and was constantly falling behind.
-I carried guilt when my sister asked me why I wasn’t working, when in truth I was already struggling.
+I carried guilt for not persevering in school when I found it extremely difficult to keep up and was constantly falling behind.
+I carried guilt when I was asked why I wasn’t working, when in truth I was already struggling.

 I carried guilt for not doing well in exams, and not making headway in the most important years of my life.
-My biggest guilt was ripping up school reports because I couldn’t bear to read my teachers’ comments, and failing with my education and yet I wasn’t the one to blame.
+My biggest guilt was ripping up school reports, because I couldn’t bear to read my teachers’ comments, and failing with my education and yet I wasn’t the one to blame.

-Some 56 years later and extensive work on my physical, emotional and neurological issues, I am now in a better emotional place.
+Some 56 years later and after extensive work on my physical, emotional and neurological issues, I am now in a better emotional place.
 I have had to learn how to pick up the pieces after years of negativity and trauma.